 December saw a flurry of 2014 technology predictions.
 I predict the same thing will happen next year.

 Forecasts fall into two categories.
 First, there are those like: Cloud computing company predicts 2014 will be the year of cloud computing.
 In other words: advertising.
 Some are clever, most are unsubtle.

-In contrast here are three things I think will happen in 2014 that you couldn’t figure out simply by drawing a straight line graph though recent data:
+In contrast, here are three things that will happen in 2014.
+You couldn’t figure them out by drawing a straight line graph though recent data.

 The smartwatch is dead

-Last week I had coffee with Fred Russo who runs Samsung’s PR here in New Zealand.
+Last week I had coffee with Fred Russo who runs Samsung’s New Zealand PR.
 While we were talking Fred took a call on his Galaxy Gear watch hooked up to a phone.

 On one level it was impressive in a vague science fictiony way.
 We’re talking nerd nirvana.

 And yet that’s all it is.
 Smartwatches are ugly, clumsy devices.
 They add little, other than cost, to the phone experience.

 Sure, they’re likely to be a hit with the male geek crowd.
-And yes, Samsung, Sony, Pebble and others will inflict a million or so smartwatches on early adopters over the next 12 months or so.
+And yes, Samsung, Sony, Pebble and others will inflict more smartwatches on early adopters over the next 12 months.

 It is not a hit product.
 Smartwatches will not become mass market products like smartphones.